 DARE is one of the oldest and unquestionably the largest substance abuse and violence prevention programs in the United States.
-Officers Ed Clouse and Trent Jarman are serving as DARE officers this year, and have implemented the new middle school DARE curriculum.
-The new curriculum incorporates the most upto-date evidence and research-based strategies for substance abuse prevention programming.
-In addition to providing basic facts about the dangers of substance abuse, DARE focuses heavily on decision making skills and taking responsibility for one's actions.
+School Resource Officer Ed Clouse also serves as the DARE officer.
+The curriculums incorporate the most up-to-date evidence and research-based strategies for substance abuse prevention programming as well as teaching life skills, drug awareness, dealing with peer pressure, violence, gang-related violence and bullying.
+While teaching these things, DARE focuses heavily on decision-making skills and taking responsibility for one's actions.
 The DARE program also provides officers and young people the opportunity for positive interaction, thereby building trust and lasting relationships.
-The officers serve as positive role models and use their influence to encourage our youth to be productive citizens. important link which empowers the partnership between the community, parents, schools, and police in addressing the substance abuse among our youth.
+The officer serves as a positive role model and uses his influence to encourage our youth to be productive citizens.
+DARE is an important link which empowers the partnerships between the community, parents, schools, and police in addressing the substance abuse among our youth.
 Additional information concerning the effectiveness of DARE may be found at www.dare.com

-RUG Disposal Program: Park City Police Department has a Drug Disposal Program that was initially funded through a grant from the EPA.
+RUG Disposal Program: Park City Police Department has a Drug Disposal Program that was initially funded through a grant from the EPA and DEQ.
 A receptacle has been placed in the foyer of the police building so citizens can deposit their unused and unwanted prescription and over-the-counter medications.
 Citizens are encouraged to use the receptacle rather than flush medications down drains and toilets, in order to keep these medications out of the waterways.
 The medications are collected on a regular basis, weighed for reporting purposes, and then taken to an incinerator.
-Park City Police Department worked closely with Recycle Utah and Snyderville Basin Water Reclamation District in obtaining the grant and then educating the public in order to make this program successful.
+Park City Police Department worked closely with Recycle Utah and the Snyderville Basin Water Reclamation District in obtaining the grant and then educating the public in order to make this program successful.
+Park City Police Department continues to work closely with Recycle Utah and participates in a yearly drug collection event during Sustainability Month in April.

-2008 DEPARTMENT STATISTICS
+2010 DEPARTMENT STATISTICS